preview for Grocery Shopping for a Healthy Lifestyle

 Getty Images

 “Lately, I've been obsessed with Kalamata olive tapenade,” says Kendra Tolbert, RD, the owner of Live Fertile.
 “It’s a great combo of fiber, fat, protein, and resistant starch that'll keep you full and satisfied.”
 Tolbert eats it by the spoonful, but you can also scoop it up with a few whole-grain pita chips or cucumber slices.
-To prep at home, mix one teaspoon canned tapenade with 1/2 cup of canned white beans (drained and rinsed).
+To prep at home, mix one teaspoon of canned tapenade with a half cup of canned white beans (drained and rinsed).

 Get the recipe

-23. Cottage Cheese Bowl
+30. Cottage Cheese Bowl

 cottage cheese with almondspinterest